llccd/NESpire/readme.md

 Any NES ROM you wish to play must be named with a .nes.tns extension, and sent to the calculator in the same folder NESpire was sent to.
 Open NESpire from the documents menu, and you will be presented with the ROM selection menu.
-Choose a ROM using the arrow keys and press Shift to select one, or press Esc to exit.
+Choose a ROM using the arrow keys and press Menu to select one, or press Esc to exit.

 ## Controls